 No government programs pay short-term or temporary Missouri disability benefits.
 If you don’t already own a private insurance policy or one through your employer, don’t worry!
 There are other ways to get money to live on if you’re unable to work due to health problems.
 Other options may include:

-- Workers’ compensation.
+1. Workers’ compensation.
 Every Missouri employer with five or more employees must carry workers’ comp insurance.
-If your workplace injury or illness stops you from working, you may qualify for lost wage benefits.
-Get a free 2-minute evaluation to check your eligibility today.
+If your job injury or illness stops you from working, you may qualify for lost wage benefits.
+Get a free 2-minute evaluation today.

-A Missouri disability lawyer nearly triples your chance for benefit approval on your first try.
-All Missouri disability lawyers work on contingency, so you’ll pay nothing for legal advice over the phone.
+A Missouri disability lawyer nearly triples your chances for winning benefits.
+All disability lawyers work on contingency, so you’ll pay nothing for expert claim help now.
 A Social Security attorney can also review your claim paperwork for errors before you file or appeal.
 Federal law says they can’t charge you anything unless your case wins.
-And if you do win, then you’ll only pay a small, one-time fee.
+And if you do win, then you’ll only pay one small fee.

 Get Your Free Benefits Evaluation